Alternative Firings | Raku | Saggar | Horsehair | Obvara

 After getting a handle on throwing and building pieces, Tim quickly became enamored with Raku and low-fire ceramics.
 He was drawn to the primal and elemental aspects of these kinds of firings.
 As a result, much of Tim’s time is spent developing new processes, including studying how to formulate his own terra sigillatta, in multiple colors and textures.
 He is always experimenting with new combustibles to created new and novel results in Saggar and Obvara firings.

 Tim’s pieces are not functional, they are art for art’s sake.
+Each piece is handthrown and unique.

 About Tim's Process